When the Cranes Fly South

-When the Cranes Fly South (first published in Swedish as Tranorna flyger söderut) is the 2024 debut novel by the Swedish author Lisa Ridzén.
+When the Cranes Fly South (Swedish: Tranorna flyger söderut) is the 2024 debut novel by the Swedish author Lisa Ridzén.
+It follows an elderly man who attempts to mend his relationship with his son.
+It was translated into English by Alice Menzies.
+The book was the 2024 recipient of the Swedish Book of the Year award.

 Author

 Lisa Ridzén was born on 4 March 1988.
 She grew up in the village of Hegled in rural Jämtland; both her parents were teachers.
 She studied gender studies and sociology at Umeå University, and is taking her PhD at Mid Sweden University.
 Tranorna flyger söderut is her first book.